 In the second body—the Senate—each state would have two representatives regardless of the state’s size, and state legislatures would choose Senators.
-(In 1913, the Seventeenth Amendment was passed, tweaking the Senate system so that Senators would be elected by the people.)
+(In 1913, the 17th Amendment was passed, tweaking the Senate system so that Senators would be elected directly by the people.)

 The plan was at first rejected, but then approved by a slim margin on July 23, 1787.

 Smaller states have disproportionately more power in the Senate.